wendywest16/Kivy-mobile-application/README.md

 An example of the packaged **.apk** is in my [Google Drive](https://drive.google.com/drive/folders/1i4SoU-VHveDU31Y8MAdPZqQrRvS_uyhb?usp=sharing)

+These videos give a quick rundown of the app functioning in Jupyter and on the cellphone:
+1. Crayfish cellphone.mp4
+2. Crayfish Firebase.mp4
+3. Crayfish Sql Matplotlib.mp4

 ## The following files were used to build the Firebase app:

 1. CrayfishFirebase.py
 2. CrayfishFirebase.kv
 3. Buildozer.spec
-4. Video of a quick rundown of the app

 ## The following files were used to build the SQL version of the app: